64kramsystem/libemuls/README.md

 - The frontend interfaces are in `frontend-interfaces`;
 - CHIP-8 is a component, but also a system; it's currently considered a component.

+## Documentation

+The code comments and documentation are intended to be expressive and thorough; the specifications are defined through the test suites.

+The [GitHub project wiki](../../wiki) includes additional information.